OCHamcrest 1.6 is now available, featuring a great new matcher submitted by Justin Shacklette: hasProperty.

 “hasProperty” is something of a misnomer, because it’s not just for properties.
 Any method, without arguments, that returns an object, is fair game.
 But I couldn’t think of a better name; I think it communicates well.
+Let’s take a look at a before-and-after code example.

 A little before-and-after may show you why I’m so excited about this matcher.
 Here’s a test I wrote before OCHamcrest 1.6: